First Time Buyer Mortgage Advice

 Other costs which you may not have thought about include the fees involved in buying a house.
 You’ll have to pay legal fees to your Solicitors, stamp duty if your first home will cost over £300,000 and obviously moving costs such as removal firms or buying new furniture.

 An ideal place to start would be to see a broker for free initial advice.
-Our recommended mortgage brokers at Premier Mortgage Services can compare the whole of the market to look at all first time buyer mortgage deals.
+Our recommended mortgage brokers can compare the whole of the market to look at all first time buyer mortgage deals.
 This comparison will be based on your personal financial circumstances, so you know you are getting tailored advice which should work out as one of the best mortgage deals for you.

 Understand the different types of mortgage